taosdata/driver-go/README.md

 - `writeTimeout` The timeout to send data via websocket.
 - `readTimeout` The timeout to receive response data via websocket.
+- `enableCompression` Whether to compress the transmitted data, the default is `false` and no compressed data is sent.

 ## Using tmq over websocket